 This year, so far, has probably been the least productive of my life.
 Hell, even that time I was homeless I managed to write a book, but 2017 has felt like one long anxiety attack, where any impulse to create has been buried under a deluge of apathy and stress.
 Some of this has been personal, if not particularly original or unique to me – recurring health issues, work hassles – but most of it is just a deep-seated despair at the current state of the world, with a nice dose of helplessness, anger and fear thrown in.
 Isn’t doing anything creative completely pointless right now?
 Aren’t we all just rearranging the deckchairs?

 In some ways, those who depend completely (or significantly) on their creative output for a living are lucky: there’s nothing like knowing you won’t make the rent to incentivise you to get on with things.
-Those parts of my work where I’m committed to other people I still find easy.
+Those parts of my work where I’m committed to other people – the shit I need to do or I don’t get paid and, um, will starve and die – I still find relatively easy.
 The magazine print deadline, the submission date, the client schedule; I have never missed a single one (in fact, I’m proud that I have a professional reputation for delivering quality work to a tight deadline: it’s one of my USPs.)
 But everything else?
 All bets are off.
 So how can I – how can we – keep creating in an increasingly crazy world?

 Channel your anger: God, I am so angry all the time right now.
 Angry at the venal politicians and the press who exploit people’s fears for their own agenda.
 And, yes, angry at the people who are letting their fears be exploited, who are punching down instead of up, turning on their neighbours instead of against the people who profit from their pain.